jortel/gofer/docs/sphinx/options.rst

 for the agent to *accept* the request.
 The message TTL (time-to-live) is set to the *timeout* for both synchronous and asynchronous RMI call.
 Additionally, for synchronous RMI, the caller is blocked for the number of seconds specified in the *wait* option.
 The default *timeout* is 10 seconds and the default *wait* for synchronous RMI is 90 seconds.
+A *wait=0* indicates that the stub should not block and wait for a reply.

-In 0.75+, the *timeout* and *wait* can be a string and supports a suffix to define the unit of time.
+The *timeout* and *wait* can be a string and supports a suffix to define the unit of time.
 The supported units are as follows:

 - **s** : seconds